Monthly Archives: March 2013

 “But Trader Joe’s is so healthy!” you say.
 “Can’t I buy anything there?”

 No, my friends.
 Not all Trader Joe’s offerings are created equal.
-Many products contain soy and other iffy ingredients or far too much sugar to be healthy.
+Many products contain iffy ingredients or far too much sugar to be healthy.
 One of the best things you can do for your health is to learn to read labels.

 One tip I’ll give you right here, right now is this: the fewer ingredients, the better.